Scenic Rim Regional Council

 - Agriculture, Forestry and Fishing (2,087 people or 16.5%)

 - Health Care and Social Assistance (1,337 people or 10.6%)

 In combination these three fields accounted for 4,816 people in total or 38.1% of the local workers.

 In comparison, Queensland employed 4.0% in Agriculture, Forestry and Fishing; 11.1% in Construction and 12.6% in Health Care and Social Assistance.

 The major differences between the jobs held by the full-time equivalent local workers of the Scenic Rim Regional Council and Queensland were:

-- A smaller percentage of full-time equivalent local workers employed in Mining (1.0% compared to 3.2%)
+- A smaller percentage of full-time equivalent local workers employed in Health Care and Social Assistance (10.6% compared to 12.6%)

-The number of local workers in the full-time equivalent work in the Scenic Rim Regional Council increased by 658 between 2012/13 and 2017/18.
+The number of full-time equivalent local workers in the Scenic Rim Regional Council increased by increased by 1,246 between 2014/15 and 2019/20.

-- Agriculture, Forestry and Fishing (-221 full-time equivalent local workers)
+- Health Care and Social Assistance (+193 full-time equivalent local workers)

 - Education and Training (+167 full-time equivalent local workers)